-Donna D’Errico, 51, Sends Instagram Into Overdrive With Nude Snap
+Donna D’Errico Sends Instagram Into Overdrive With Nude Snap

 “Crazy thing is that you can’t tell if this is a throwback photo or one taken today!” one follower said.

-Even though the photo is more than 30 years old, D’Errico frequently shares photos in which she looks much younger than her 51 years.
+Even though the photo is more than 20-years-old, D’Errico frequently shares photos in which she looks much younger than her 51 years.
 But it hasn’t been an easy journey.
 In 2017, D’Errico underwent extensive plastic surgery in order to get her Baywatch body back.
 Inside Edition reported that the actress underwent a tummy tuck, a butt enhancement, arm lifts and liposuction on her stomach, arms and back.
 The work was estimated to cost around $55,000.

-But it appears that the work was definitely worth it, as the blond beauty doesn’t look much different than she did in 1996.
+But it appears that the work was definitely worth it, as the former Baywatch star doesn’t look much different than she did in 1996.

 She told Inside Edition that experiencing her new body felt like taking a “trip back in time.”